mikerowehl/basis-band/README.md

 V1 API (which holds most of the detailed data about heartrate and steps) uses a user id, while the V2 API (which holds information about activities like walking, running or biking state) uses an access token.
-The basis-band-login command takes a username and password and spits out both identifiers:
+The basis-band-login command takes a username and password and spits out both identifiers.
 Assuming your username is
 'mikerowehl@gmail.com' and your password is 'pppppp' the command would look like this: